-ix.
 How can the GPSA improve itself to better serve graduate/professional students?
 (500 character limit)

-x.
-Do you feel that the GPSA is addressing issues of concern to you (yes/no)?
+Do you feel that the GPSA is addressing issues of concern to you (yes/no)

-1. If (yes/no) what issues do you think the GPSA has addressed (well/poorly)? (short response)
+If (yes/no) what issues do you think the GPSA has addressed (well/poorly)? (short response)

-xi.
-Demographic questions (optional) for example (as an illustrative, not constraining list) : gender, ethnicity/race, citizenship status, nationality, sexuality, age range, married/single, parental status, religion,

-disability (physical, mental) status, funding source, political viewpoint.
+Demographic questions (optional) for example (as an illustrative, not constraining list) : gender, ethnicity/race, citizenship status, nationality, sexuality, age range, married/single, parental status, religion, disability (physical, mental) status, funding source, political viewpoint.

-b.
 Survey questions may be modified, or new questions added in subsequent byline cycles.

+The GPSA is authorized to provide a financial incentive to the GPSA Executive Board members with three separate payments extended during the summer, fall, and spring semesters.

+Each of these payments are $500, totaling $1500 per GPSA Executive Committee member, per academic year.

+At the start of each new GPSA session, the Executive Committee financial incentive will be approved as a budget line item and is able to be amended by a majority vote of the assembly.

 Graduate and Professional Student Programming Board

-1. All obligations listed in Article 5§5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. The GPS Programming Board shall continue to plan quality events for the graduate/professional student
+The GPS Programming Board shall continue to plan quality events for the graduate/professional student community.

-community.

-3. The GPS Programming Board shall spend no more than 50% of its byline allocation on any single event (e.g.

-Grad Ball).

-4. The GPS Programming Board shall seek to co-sponsor at least two events per semester.
+The GPS Programming Board shall seek to co-sponsor at least two events per semester.

-5. The GPS Programming Board shall continue to make additional efforts to reach out to professional schools to

-advertise and co-sponsor events.
+The GPS Programming Board shall continue to make additional efforts to reach out to professional schools to advertise and co-sponsor events.

-6. The GPS Programming Board shall provide $750 to the Big Red Barn for its annual Alumni Networking

-Event.

-International Student Union (ISU)
+International Student Association (ISA)

-1. All obligations listed in Article 5§5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. The International Student Union shall focus on its mission of providing advocacy for international students

-ensuring they focus on the unique and distinct needs of international graduate/professional students and de-

-emphasize their role as a funding agency to supplement the GPSAFC.
+The ISA shall focus on its mission of providing advocacy for international students, ensuring it focuses on the unique and distinct needs of international graduate/professional students, and de-emphasizes its role as a funding agency to supplement the GPSAFC.

-3. The International Student Union shall seek to engage graduate and professional communities, especially by

-way of recruiting additional graduate and professional student members to the International Student Union.
+The ISA shall seek to engage graduate and professional communities, especially by recruiting additional graduate and professional student members.

-4. The International Student Union shall track graduate and professional student attendance and feedback for
+The ISA shall track graduate and professional student attendance and feedback for events.

-events.

-5. GPSA funds may only be used to support student events and organizations that are primarily focused upon or

-hosted by Graduate and Professional student organizations.
+GPSA funds may only be used to support student events and organizations that are primarily focused upon or hosted by Graduate and Professional student organizations.

-6. The International Student Union shall track the utilization of funds from the graduate and professional student activity fee and shall report on their utilization to the GPSA Appropriations Committee in all subsequent byline
+The ISA shall track the utilization of funds from the graduate and professional student activity fee and shall report on their utilization to the GPSA Appropriations Committee in all subsequent byline applications.

-applications.

-7. The International Students Union shall make additional efforts to reach out to Graduate and Professional students.
+The ISA shall make additional efforts to reach out to Graduate and Professional students.

-Section 5.04 Regarding Violations

-1. Organizations which violate these guidelines shall have their eligibility for funding investigated by the GPSA
+Enforcement and Violations

+Sanctions for Noncompliance
-Appropriations Committee.
-After a notification provided to the GPSA during the Appropriations Committee

-Update at a regular meeting, or via email, the Appropriations Committee may levy penalties or sanctions to

-organizations that are found in violation of these guidelines.
-The GPSA expressly reserves the right to revoke

-Activity Fee funding.
+Violations of these obligations will be reviewed by the Appropriations Committee.
+After a notification provided to the GPSA during the Appropriations Committee Update at a regular meeting or via email, the Appropriations Committee may levy penalties or sanctions to organizations found in violation of these guidelines.
+The GPSA expressly reserves the right to revoke Activity Fee funding.

+Major and Minor penalties are deemed as such after investigation by the GPSA Appropriations Committee and consultation with the GPSA.

+Penalties include:

+First violation: Educational notice with required corrective action.

-i.
-First-time violations will be followed up with communication explaining the violation to an organization’s leadership, addressing any confusion in the requirements, and steps to ensure future
+A communication explaining the violation to an organization’s leadership, addressing any confusion in the requirements, and, pending the severity of the violation, steps to ensure future adherence.

-adherence, pending the severity of the violation.

-ii.
-For additional violations:

-1. Minor violations, deemed as such after investigation by the GPSA Appropriations Committee and

-consultation with the GPSA, will result in fines no more than $750 or 5% of an organization’s annual byline funding allocation, whichever is greater.
+Minor subsequent violations: Fines up to $750 or 5% of annual byline funding.

-2. Major violations, deemed as such after investigation by the GPSA Appropriations Committee and
+Major violations: Fines up to the full byline allocation.